talesofcarter/portfolio-building-hackathon-plp/readme.md

 ## 📌 Description

-This portfolio is designed to give visitors an overview of who I am, what I do, and what I’ve worked on.
-It highlights my technical skills, education, interests, and language proficiencies while also providing an easy way to contact me.
+This portfolio offers a clear snapshot of who I am, what I do, and the projects I've worked on.
+It showcases my technical skills, education, interests, and language proficiencies—all while making it easy for visitors to get in touch with me.

 ---